electron/electron/docs/tutorial/dark-mode.md

 </html>
 ```

 Next, add event listeners to the toggle buttons and response handlers.
+The
+listeners will listen for click events and update the content on the web page
+accordingly:

+* when the "Toggle Dark Mode" button is clicked, Electron sends the
+`dark-mode:toggle` message (event) to the Main process that triggers theme
+change, and sets the Current theme source based on the response from the
+Main process.
+* when the "Reset to System Theme" button is clicked, Electron sends
+the `dark-mode:system` message (event) to the Main process that tells that
+the theme should be set to default and sets the Current theme source to
+`System`.

-Add the following lines to the `renderer.js` file:
+To ddd listeners and handlers, add the following lines to the `renderer.js` file:

 ```js
 const { ipcRenderer } = require('electron')